Pōhutukawa Coast

 The Pōhutukawa Coast is an area of the Auckland Region in New Zealand.
-The area covers townships south of the Tāmaki Strait: Whitford, Beachlands, Maraetai and Umupuia.
+The area covers settlemnts south of the Tāmaki Strait: Whitford, Beachlands, and Maraetai.
 The area was traditionally known as Maraetai, and is within the rohe of Ngāi Tai ki Tāmaki.
 In the 1920s, seasonal holiday communities developed in the area, which became permanent residential towns by the 1950s.